Institutes, Centers, Programs and Initiatives

 The M. E. Rinker, Sr. Institute of Tax and Accountancy in the School of Business Administration offers an intellectually challenging undergraduate and graduate education that facilitates the development of our students as successful accounting professionals.

-The Nina B. Hollis Institute for Educational Reform is a comprehensive learning community that works in collaboration with local community leaders, district personnel, educational agencies and Stetson University faculty to provide assistance in developing research-based best practice in-service workshops and events to educators, families, businesses, universities and policymakers for the advancement of teaching and learning.
+The Nina B. Hollis Institute for Educational Reform is a comprehensive learning community that works in collaboration with local community leaders, district personnel, educational agencies and Stetson University faculty to provide assistance in developing research-based best practice in-service workshops and events for educators, families, businesses, universities and policymakers for the advancement of teaching and learning.

 The Roland George Investments Program in the School of Business Administration is one of the nation's oldest and arguably best student-directed investment programs, where students develop their own investment goals, objectives, and criteria for managing their award-winning portfolio of up to $3.4 million in stocks and bonds.

-The Stetson Institute for Social Research was founded in January 1993 as an educational, research, consultation, and evaluation resource for Stetson University students, faculty, and administrators, and for the surrounding community.
+The Stetson Institute for Social Research was founded in January 1993 as an educational, research, consultation and evaluation resource for Stetson University students, faculty, and administrators, and for the surrounding community.

-The University Honors Program provides a select group of students an academically enriched and intellectually stimulating experience with a uniquely integrated curriculum consisting of specially designed Honors core courses and special educational opportunities and experiences.
+The University Honors Program provides a select group of students with an academically enriched and intellectually stimulating experience with a uniquely integrated curriculum consisting of specially designed Honors core courses and special educational opportunities and experiences.

 The Veterans Law Institute at the College of Law works to increase legal services available to the growing population of military members, veterans and their families in the Tampa Bay area by bringing together volunteer attorneys, volunteers from other fields, Stetson faculty, Stetson students and other community organizations.